You are visiting the Akuvox Global site.

 Environment Hardening

-Before completing the firmware upgrade, it’s recommended that administrators isolate devices in restricted network zones and use firewalls to block unnecessary external access to management ports.
+Before completing the firmware upgrade, administrators are advised to isolate devices in restricted network zones and use firewalls to block unnecessary external access to management ports.

 5. Acknowledgments